 Definitive conclusions on the direct aetiologic mechanisms cannot be drawn from these studies because the mechanism involved is not identical for all TMD patients with otalgia.
-However, it should be always remembered that pain is a warning and is always real to the patient, and that if it is not possible to 4 find the cause of pain, this should be regarded as the physician's responsibility rather than being the patient's fault.
+However, it should be always remembered that pain is a warning and is always real to the patient, and that if it is not possible to 4.